ckeditor/ckeditor5/packages/ckeditor5-indent/docs/features/indent.md

 Using classes instead of fixed units (`px` or `em`) has another advantage &mdash; you retain control over what indentation levels are used in the documents.
 For instance, you can limit indentation to 2 or 3 different levels and there is no way the users can go beyond that.
 In the example above, the `.custom-block-indent-c` class level is the maximum allowed indentation value.
 This should help keep your content clean and predictable.

-In this configuration the WYSIWYG editor will restrict indentation levels to the set of provided classes.
+In this configuration, the WYSIWYG editor will restrict indentation levels to the set of provided classes.
 The class with the last index in the array has the biggest indentation.

 In the demo below the CSS classes are defined as follows: